MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationMeAssignmentCategory.md

 List all the categories associated with an assignment.
 Only teachers, students, and applications with application permissions can perform this operation.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaEducationMeAssignmentCategory](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeAssignmentCategory?view=graph-powershell-beta)

 ## SYNTAX